bensmithett/style/README.md

 If you're starting a new project today, especially a JavaScript-heavy project, I'd strongly recommend investigating [CSS Modules](http://glenmaddern.com/articles/css-modules).

-However Style's approach might be a better option if any of the following apply to you:
+However Style's approach might be a better option in some cases:

 - Views or templates authored in something other than JavaScript (e.g. PHP, [Twig](http://twig.sensiolabs.org/), [ERB](http://apidock.com/ruby/ERB), [Slim](http://slim-lang.com/), etc)
 - Maintaining an existing CSS or Sass codebase